 - Payment: After signing up for the course above, please visit our PAYMENT PAGE to review the payment terms and make a payment.

-Attendance: Seven-hours of Article 35 training is on day one and CED training is on day two.
+Attendance: Seven-hours of Article 35 training and eight-and-a-half-hours of CED training is required to be certified.
 Students must attend all hours of the training in order to successfully complete the training and be issued a certificate.

 Exemptions: If you have completed the seven-hour (7) Article 35 training within the past year you may be exempted from that portion of the course if you provide proper proof of training to the instructor prior to the course date.